-Chatter mark: Chatter marks is created by friction, and its shape indicates direction of the friction.
-Cracks curves concavity toward rubbing direction as shown in Fig. 3.
+Chatter mark: Chatter marks are created by friction, and their shape indicates direction of the friction.
+The cracks are concave, and curve toward the rubbing direction as shown in Fig. 3.

 Fig. 3 Schematic illustration of relation between friction direction and shapes of Chatter marks.
 Drawing shows that the glass is stationary and the object is moving in the direction indicated by the arrows.
-Residue: Residue brings many information not only kind of material of contacted, but also timing when origin is created or when crack was run.
-Patterns on the glass surface such as TFT is one of residue from view point of fracture analysis.
+Residue: Residue provides information not only on the kind of material contacted, but also the timing when the origin was created or when the crack was run.
+Patterns on the glass surface such as TFT are ones of residue from the viewpoint of fracture analysis.
 B. Information from Fracture Surface Wallner lines: Wallner lines are rib shaped marks as shown in Fig. 4, which indicate crack propagation direction.
 The Wallner line is perpendicular to the crack propagation direction.
-There are three types of Wallner lines that are very useful in determining the coarse of events.
+There are three types of Wallner lines that are very useful in determining the course of events.
 These are primary, secondary and tertiary.
-Primary wallner lines indicate that a surface or internal flaw was present prior to the failure event.
-Secondary wallner lines occur when the fracture approaches terminal velocity, and tertiary occur as a result of a mechanical shock, vibration or impact outside the crack front.
+Primary Wallner lines indicate that a surface or internal flaw was present prior to the failure event.
+Secondary Wallner lines occur when the fracture approaches terminal velocity, and tertiary occurs as a result of a mechanical shock, vibration or impact outside the crack front.

 Fig. 4 Secondary Wallner lines created by crack propagation with bending stress.
 Cracks run left to right (arrow mark).
-Hackle marks: Hackle marks are a definitive indication as to crack propagation direction.
-Typically two kinds of hackle marks can been seen, which are (1) twist hackle, appeared at region where the tensile stress tilted (twisted) from crack surface (Fig. 5), and (2) mist hackle appeared around origin (Fig. 6).
-Mist hackles are commonly referred to as velocity hackle.
-Mirror region: Around an origin, especially when tensile stress was high, mirror region can be seen.
+Hackle marks: Hackle marks are a definitive indication of the crack propagation direction.
+Typically two kinds of hackle marks can been seen, which are (1) twist hackle, appearing in the region where the tensile stress tilted (twisted) from the crack surface (Fig. 5), and (2) mist hackle around the origin (Fig. 6).
+Mist hackles are commonly referred to as velocity hackles.
+Mirror region: Around an origin, especially when tensile stress is high, a mirror region can be seen.
 The applied tensile stress can be calculated from radius of the mirror region [11].

-Fig. 5 Typical Twist Hackle mark created by breaking process following scribe process.
-Crack front was perpendicular to the Twist hackle marks, and crack propagation direction was parallel to the mark.
+Fig. 5 Typical twist hackle mark created by breaking process following scribe process.
+The crack front was perpendicular to the Twist hackle marks, and crack propagation direction was parallel to the mark.